 A gate-keeper's hut stood on the north side of the road at the Down gate until c1930.

-A 5-hole golf course was built on Hungerford Common in the early 20th century - although the dates are unclear.
+A 5-hole golf course was built on Hungerford Common in the early 20th century.
+It ran from 1903 until c1925, and from 1929 until 1931.
 There was a Golf Club hut near the gate-keeper's hut.
 [If you can help provide further information on the golf course, please email the administrator].

 Military Camps during First World War: